 An unconventional alternative to typical office space, Aire Commune is the first ever open-air coworking space in Canada.
 This creative space is decked out with old shipping containers that are transformed into meeting rooms, outdoor work tables, a cafe, bar, restaurant, and hundreds of plants.
 Open throughout the summer, Aire Commune offers community events, conferences, and workshops that aim to bring folks together and create links between the businesses and entrepreneurs.

 How to: Unlike most coworking spots, Aire Commune is totally open to the public.
 If you’re traveling through town and need a space to knock out some work, this is your spot.

 Incase you haven’t heard, cannabis is legal in Canada — making it one of the best weed-friendly travel destinations around the world.
-If you decide to partake on your next trip, here are some quick tips that’ll help keep you out of the Canadian clink: 1) You can’t consume cannabis wherever tobacco is illegal: bars, restaurants, bus shelters, etc., 2) You can only legally purchase and carry a maximum of 30 grams at any one time, 3).
+If you decide to stop by a recreational dispensary on your next trip, here are some quick tips that’ll help keep you out of the Canadian clink: 1) You can’t consume cannabis wherever tobacco is illegal: bars, restaurants, bus shelters, etc., 2) You can only legally purchase and carry a maximum of 30 grams at any one time, 3).
 If your lease or hotel contract states that you can’t smoke in the apartment or room, then marijuana is also off limits (so double-check those terms and agreements before checking into your Montréal Airbnb)

 How to: Clean and cool dispensaries are popping up all over the city.
 If you’re at a loss for where to start, we recommend Clinique La Croix Vie for their excellent product selection and SQDC for convenience (they have multiple locations all over town).